-A. Billboard advertising can cost as little as £100 a week (plus production) for longer term bookings.
+A. Billboard advertising can cost from as little as £22 per day (plus production) for longer term bookings.
 Our rates reflect our belief that advertising should be available to everyone and to be honest, we set a price that we know ‘real’ people can afford.
 We want businesses to book more billboards so we keep our prices affordable to make budgets go further.

 Q. How much does production cost?